aagb1884/python_framework_test/README.md

    ```
 You will be able to find the main page at [http://localhost:8000/facebean/](http://localhost:8000/facebean/).

-There will not be any messages there to begin with, but you can add your own using:
+There will not be any messages there to begin with, but there is a file with suggested messages.
+You can add these or your own using:
 * [The form on the API endpoint](http://localhost:8000/api/messages).
 * [Postman](https://www.postman.com/)/[Insomnia](https://insomnia.rest/)
 * SQL